Told to Lose Weight Before a Joint Replacement? Here's Why.

 3 BIG Reasons You Should Lose Weight Before Joint Surgery

 1. Fewer Complications After Surgery

-According to The American Academy of Orthopaedic Surgeons (AAOS), patients who are obese have “significantly higher rates of complication and hardware failure after total joint arthroplasty (TJA)”.
+As outlined by the American Joint Replacement Registry, patients who are obese have “significantly higher rates of complication and hardware failure after total joint arthroplasty (TJA)”.
 AAOS cites that obesity “affects individual patient care, the healthcare system and nearly every organ in the body.”

 Here are some of the specific complications associated with obesity after joint replacement surgery:

 - Blood clots